buzzm/WebF3/README.md

 rateLimit (int)         Server-scoped (i.e. across all functions) call rate limit per second

+allowHelp (boolean)     If False, the built-in help function is defeated (default: True)

+matchHeader  (dict of array of regexp)  Incoming header must match one of the specified regexp.
+To
+                        make a header mandatory but with any value use .*

 Example:
 websvc = WebF.WebF({"port": 8080,
        	            "sslKeyCertChainFile": theFile,
+		    "matchHeader": { "User-Agent": [ "^curl/", "^Mozilla/5.0" ] }
                     "cors":'*'})
 ```